Wildlife Killing Contests: Legalized Evil

 Advocates of wildlife killing contests often say that such events are needed to “manage” wildlife to prevent overpopulation, protect livestock or increase game animals.
 Science does not support these claims.

 Coyotes, for example, are self-regulating.
-Coyotes often mate for life.
+Coyotes are intelligent animals that often mate for life.
 A pair will defend territories against other coyotes.
 When resident coyotes are removed, they are quickly replaced by new arrivals.

 The indiscriminate killing associated with wildlife killing contests does not target specific coyotes that are attacking livestock.